max-mapper/gh-pages-template/readme.md

 ### Use Github to host web sites without having to download an app or use the command line

-This repo is just a simple set of instructions on how to use the free github http://pages.github.com functionality to host static websites.
+this repo is just a simple set of instructions on how to use the free github http://pages.github.com functionality to host static websites. an example of a github hosted static site is my own [personal internet web blog](http://maxogden.com)

 ## What it is

 - static file host
-- entirely managed from
+- entirely managed from the github.com web UI
 - free (github gives you a certain number of megabytes for free, you can pay to get more)
 - able to use custom domains (so that yourdomain.com points to your files on github)
 - very simple